codereader/codereader.github.io/index.md

     <span class="date">2016-11-18</span>
     <span class="title">DarkRadiant 2.1.0 is out</span>
   </h2>
   <p>DarkRadiant 2.1.0 is ready for use.
-This is a feature release containing a few bugifxes and stabilisations.
+This is a feature release containing a few bugfixes and stabilisations.
 It's recommended to prefer this version over any previous releases.
 View the full list of fixes on our {% include bugtracker_changelog_link.md version=75 %}.</p>
   {% include download-github-win.md ver='2.1.0' %}
   {% include download-linux.md ver='2.0.4' %}
 </div>